 More Info

 Rhubarb is actually a vegetable.
 That’s right.
-We use it as a fruit, though.
-Kind of the way we use fruits, like tomatoes and cucumbers, like vegetables.
-(Most of the time, anyway) And rhubarb has a delightfully fruity aroma.
+We use it as a fruit, though, much the same way we use fruits, like tomatoes and cucumbers, like vegetables.
+(Most of the time, anyway)

 While we love the beautiful red color of the stalk, some varieties are not so vivid in color.
-My rhubarb stalks, for example, often have a lot of green in them. (see above photo) I find that, for this particular variety, if a stalk is red near the base, that means it’s ripe.
+My rhubarb stalks, for example, often have a lot of green in them. (see above photo) I find that, for this particular variety, if a stalk is red near the base, it’s ripe.

 It is very rich in dietary fiber, antioxidants, minerals, and vitamins, particularly Vitamin C. Just another reason to add it to your fresh and preserved food arsenal!

 It is believed that the origins of rhubarb date back to ancient Asia.
 I’ve also read that it has been recommended in ancient Chinese medicine for digestive ills, among other ailments.
-(Disclaimer – if you are to try this it is at your own risk.)

 Harvesting